YuriyIvon/DatabaseBenchmark/README.md

 Supported values for `DatabaseType` parameter are:
 * `ClickHouse`
 * `CosmosDb` - SQL API only, connection string must contain a non-standard property specifying a database name to be used - `Database=database_name`.
+* `DynamoDB` - the connection string format is specific to the tool, an example can be found in the [Connection strings](#connection_strings) section.
 * `Elasticsearch`
 * `MySql` - any database engine compatible with MySQL: MySQL, MariaDB, SingleStore, etc.
 * `MonetDb`